fabioCollini/mv2m/README.md

 }
 ```

-RateLoader loads the rate from an external source (for example a REST service), in
+Using RateLoader class it's possible to load a rate from an external source (for example a REST service), in
 this first implementation it executes everything synchronously:

 ```java